christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

     npm install xml2js
     vi send_newsletter.js

-and write the following javascript *send_newsletter.js* to get all articles being published not later than 1 week ago and send the list as a newsletter :
+and write the following javascript module, named *send_newsletter.js*, with the mission to get all articles being published the last week, and send their titles with their links in a newsletter :

 {% highlight javascript %}
 var Mailjet = require('node-mailjet').connect('API KEY', 'API SECRET');